VernengoSimone/workbench/README.md

 # Workbench

-This project is meant to provide a tool to develop a TensorFlow.js (TF.js) implentation of object tracking models.
+This project is meant to provide a tool to develop a TensorFlow.js (TF.js) implementation of object tracking models.

 NOTE: Here we refer to models which determine if there are objects belonging to the classes of interest in a frame and output the position as **Object Detection** models (**OD**).
 When we talk about **Object Tracking** models (**OT**) we're referring to models which extend the previous definition by being able to also keep track of the identity of the instances of the classes over time (over a sequence of frames).